 In reality, the role often extends to cover unexpected tasks, including completing the unfinished jobs of other units.
 This shifts the focus of the role from strategy to pure operational work.
 But, during a political campaign, the position’s responsibilities will often overlap with the work of the campaign manager.
 All of this means that the party secretary is frequently expected to be a chameleon.
 Therefore, the person in the role needs to be agile and proactive in order to ensure they have control over the daily political work of the organisation while also carrying out unexpected tasks.

-The role of a party secretary is partially implementation and execution.
-The party secretary is a role that consults with the party’s board to understand the organisation’s political direction.
-It is rare when a party secretary can decide which campaign to run or what political deals to make.
-With political input, the party secretary can set up a strategy to guide the operational machine of the organisation in implementing the political agenda.
+The role of a party secretary is partially implementation and partly execution.
+For example, the secretary must consult with the party’s board to understand the organisation’s political direction.
+It’s rare for a party secretary to be allowed to decide which campaign to run or which political deals to make.
+But, with political input from the leadership, the party secretary can set up a strategy for how the operational machine of the organisation can best implement the political agenda.
 This means the party secretary should ensure that all party units run like a Swiss clock.

 But, as we know, nothing runs smoothly in politics.
 That means that a party secretary should always be on alert and in contact with the organisation’s various units.
 The role doesn’t requiring micromanaging others, but rather guiding and empowering the teams to implement the agenda as closely as possible to the vision.

 The role of a party secretary is to help the political leadership set the agenda.
 A good secretary not only implements a given agenda, but also enables the leaders of their party to recognise the resources, motivation and possibilities in the organisation in order to assess the risks of political decisions.
 It is hazardous when the person in the role believes they cannot challenge the political leadership nor flex their muscle when a political idea is infeasible.
 A good party secretary understands that their role is not that of a project manager.
 It is important to become politically savvy and to assist the political leadership in using the party as a vehicle to attain their goals.